For Women At D.C.'s 'Families Belong Together,' The Protest Was Personal

 A number of attendees used the issue of family separation to protest Planned Parenthood and abortion rights.
 Some people responded by surrounding the anti-abortion-rights activists, and denounced their presence at the event.
 The shouts between the two sides raised tensions temporarily throughout the otherwise peaceful event.

-As the crowds dispersed and marched their way towards the Capitol, many protesters were mostly calm and chanted in unison until some of them were triggered by passing the barricaded Trump International Hotel on Pennsylvania.
-Some booed and yelled "Shame, shame, shame!" at the building, which was surrounded by police officers.
+As the crowds dispersed and marched their way toward the Capitol, many protesters were mostly calm and chanted in unison until some of them were triggered by passing the barricaded Trump International Hotel on Pennsylvania Avenue.
+Some booed and yelled "shame, shame, shame!" at the building, which was surrounded by police officers.

-Blocks away, Kevin Sinatra, 26, and Aida Cardoza, 22, shared their reasons for waking up early and taking the hour-long train from Woodbridge, Va., to attend the D.C. march.
+Blocks away, Kevin Sinatra, 26, and Aida Cardoza, 22, shared their reasons for waking up early and taking the hour-long train ride from Woodbridge, Va., to attend the D.C. march.
 They brought their 1-year-old son Matthews, who wore an American flag bandana around his forehead.

 Cardoza, the daughter of immigrants from El Salvador, said many Americans don't understand the fear and terror that Central Americans face in their home countries.
 She still has family — her grandmother, cousins and aunts — that have been affected by local gangs.
-Her aunt is regularly forced to pay a monthly fee to gangsters or face violence, and her young cousin joined one of the violent gangs.
-Three years ago, her uncle fled the country after almost getting killed by four men who beat him up after he "looked at someone the wrong way."
+She said her aunt is regularly forced to pay a monthly fee to gangsters or face violence, and her young cousin joined one of the violent gangs.
+Three years ago, her uncle fled the country after almost getting killed by four men who beat him up after he "looked at someone the wrong way," she said.

 "Being on foot from El Salvador is a three-month trek, it's dangerous," Cardoza said.
 "You wouldn't assume that risk if you didn't know what you're running away from is an even greater danger for your family.
 For them to come here, applying and seeking asylum, and being torn apart and thrown in cages, not even being told where their children is going, it's inhumane."